sherar/go-nginx-webapp/README.md

 ### Prerequisites

-Ports `80` and `443` should be availabe in your localhost or machine where you run this code.
+Ports `80` should be availabe in your localhost or machine where you run this code.

 ## Usage